Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/llm-integration.md

     ![alt_text](images/llm-integration(15).png "image_tooltip")

- !!! note

-    OAuthv2.0 and Kerberos SPNEGO auth profiles are supported for the Custom LLM integration.
+       **Note**: OAuthv2.0 and Kerberos SPNEGO auth profiles are supported for the Custom LLM integration.

 5. Click **Test**.
 The Request Body to test LLM Connection pop-up is displayed.